9 Critical Employee Engagement Metrics Every Company Should be Tracking

 As employee disengagement has continued to climb steadily over the past few years, employee engagement has emerged as a crucial driver of organizational success.
 So much so, Gallup has said that we’re in a “global engagement crisis.”

-Engaged employees are not only more productive but also more loyal, innovative, and invested in the company's mission.
+Engaged employees are not only more productive but also more loyal, innovative, and invested in the company’s mission.
 As businesses recognize the significance of employee engagement, measuring it through various metrics has become essential.
+However, engagement measurement presents unique challenges, as accurately assessing how engaged employees are within an organization requires careful consideration of both qualitative and quantitative factors.

 What are Employee Engagement Metrics?